Interstate 140 North Carolina

 US 17 north at I-140 - Wilmington, NC

 Market Street was realigned with construction of the trumpet interchange with NC 140.
-A loop ramp connects with NC 140 west to I-40 and I-140 while U.S. 17 continues north along a single lane ramp toward Scotts Hill.
+A loop ramp connects with N.C.
+140 west to I-40 and I-140 while U.S. 17 continues north along a single lane ramp toward Scotts Hill.
 12/31/17

 I-40 east at I-140/US 17 - 2006